pFornagiel/NowRainy/README.md

 ﻿# NowRainy Weather App 🌧️
-A simple React.js weather application made as a side hustle, which allows you to review today's weather in city of choice.
+A simple React.js weather application, which allows you to review today's weather in city of choice.
+The main goal of creating the app was to practice and try out technologies such as Tailwind and THREE.js.

 ## OpenMeteo Weather API
 Project made possible thanks to the [OpenMeteo](https://open-meteo.com/) free Weather Forecast and Geocoding API.